realpython/members/README.md

 #### Unregistered

-1. Unregistered should be able to log in via Github
+1. Unregistered users should be able to log in via Github
   - Set up postgres databases
   - Add Knex
   - Register app with Github